LGBTQ rights in Belgium: Law regarding same-sex sexual activity

 Prior to 1795, the modern borders of the Kingdom of Belgium existed mostly within the Holy Roman Empire and was divided between the Austrian Netherlands, the Duchy of Bouillon, and the Prince-Bishopric of Liège, along with the Kingdom of France and the Republic of the Seven United Netherlands.
+In the Medieval and Early Modern Belgium 'sodomy' was disproportionately persecuted relative to the rest of Europe at the same time.
+The majority of those tried for 'sodomy' in the period were killed at the stake.

-Same-sex sexual activity has been legal since 1795 (when the country was a French possession).
+Same-sex sexual activity has been legal since 1795, when the country was a French possession.
 Article 372 of the Penal Code sets the age of consent to 16, regardless of sexual orientation and/or gender.
 This was briefly increased to 18 for same-sex sexual activity between 1965 and 1985 by the addition and later repeal of article 372bis to the Penal Code.
 It was inserted by an amendment of MP Freddy Terwagne to the law of 8 April 1965 on youth protection.
 In the 1980's, the case Eliane Morissens (a lesbian teacher who had suffered employment discrimination) sparked a debate on institutional homophobia, which resulted in the Flemish Socialist Party declaring its support for an equal age of consent.
 In June 1982, a law repealing article 372bis was submitted by MP Luc Van den Bossche.
 The law was approved by the Chamber of Representatives on 13 May 1983, and by the Senate in June 1985.
 It was enacted on 18 June 1985.